lodygens/20221124/README.md

 # Frontend

 ## Env variables
-We must create and fill src/environments/environment.ts
+In order to import wallet, we must create and fill frontend/src/environments/environment.ts

 ```